 Transitions can be a challenge for teens with autism spectrum disorder, but specialized programs are accustomed to managing transitions and helping students thrive in a new environment.
 After the initial adjustment period, most teens breathe a sigh of relief when given a chance to start over.
 They are surrounded by children who are like them and share similar needs, such as small classroom sizes, extra one-on-one guidance, and manageable homework assignments.
 Specialized schools allow students with autism to feel comfortable just being themselves.

 The holidays are a difficult time for parents to enroll their child in a special needs boarding school, but there are a number of benefits to making a change at this time of year.

-For teens on the brink of academic failure, attending a specialized school for Asperger’s mid-year gives them the time and space they need to redeem themselves for the next school year.
+For teens on the brink of academic failure, attending a specialized school for autism and Asperger’s mid-year gives them the time and space they need to redeem themselves for the next school year.
 In small classes with plenty of individualized attention, students aren’t at risk of falling through the cracks or failing to get their needs met.

-When students with Asperger’s receive appropriate support and guidance, they feel less anxious and are able to re-engage in the learning process.
+When students with autism receive appropriate support and guidance, they feel less anxious and are able to re-engage in the learning process.
 As a result, they gain confidence in their academic abilities and make significant progress in their social lives.

 Many such programs are flexible.
 They admit students for only one semester to get them back on track for the following school year or for multiple semesters where each semester builds on the skills developed during prior semesters.

 The coming year can be the time when your child is finally able to make dramatic improvements in her performance at school and engage in an active social life.
 Enrolling your child in a boarding school for teens with autism and Asperger’s is never easy.
 Making the decision now gives them an opportunity to take the first brave steps in changing their lives.